ASC95/MAGIC/README.md

     showing these visualizations increases training duration.
 If the user wants to visualize the quality of the trained model, set
     `show_training_figs` in `lib/timeVAE/timeVAE/config/config.yaml` to `true`
 ### Configure interpolation
+- Set interpolation parameters for each appliance in `src/interpolation/src/config/appliances.yaml`.
+The pre-configured values should work well for basic usage and shouldn't need to be changed
+  - `shapelet_prior_max_W`: during interpolation, any synthetic generated shapelet with an average watt value greater than this will be discarded
+    - Some appliance models have more variation in their output shapelets than desired, so we filter them out
+  - `shapelet_prior_min_W`: during interpolation, any synthetic generated shapelet with an average watt value less than this will be discarded
+    - Some appliance models have more variation in their output shapelets than desired, so we filter them out

+  - `shapelet_prior_repetition_max`: x
+    - x
+  - `shapelet_prior_repetition_min`: x
+    - x

 - Set interpolation parameters for each load in `src/interpolation/src/config/interpolation.yaml`.
 The pre-configured values should work well for basic usage and shouldn't need to be changed
   - `load_name`: whether to interpolate all loads in the feeder or to interpolate a single load in the feeder